Undergraduate Modules

 Preclusion(s)/Pre-requisite(s)/Cross-listing(s): Nil

 Natural hazards result in high losses in human life and welfare, property, resource productivity, and infrastructure.
 Often human activities interact with the landscape to exacerbate the risks associated with potentially hazardous areas.
 Various types of natural hazards, including tropical cyclones, floods, drought, wildfire, storm surges, rapid mass movements, volcanic eruptions, earthquakes and tsunami will be highlighted with respect to their origins, geographical distribution, forms and processes.
-The course will also describe some of the links that exist between natural hazards and environmental change.
+The module will also describe some of the links that exist between natural hazards and environmental change.
 Recent and historical examples will be presented from the Asia-Pacific region and worldwide.
 Societal vulnerability, awareness, preparedness and similar challenges are mentioned, particularly within the context of the Pacific Rim.
 Hazard mitigation and adaptation strategies will also be discussed.

 C.A.: 50%; Duration of examination: 2 hrs